qycy0/plugins/readme.md

 ### Step 3: Configure the Model

-After adding the provider, go to the model list section for that provider:
+After adding the provider, add the models you deploy to the service provider's model list.:

 1. Add a new model with the ID `mirothinker` (must match `--served-model-name`).
 2. **Crucial**: Enable the **Function Calling** capability toggle.